MechanisM/django-audiotracks/README.rst

 Introduction
 ~~~~~~~~~~~~

-django-audiotracks is a simple reusable Django_ application to allow users to
+django-audiotracks is a simple reusable Django_ application that allow users to
 publish audio tracks on your web site.
 It provides a Track model, a set of
 views, default templates and sensible defaut URL configuration.
-A basic
-example_project is provided along the source code.
-It uses mutagen_ to extract
+It uses
-metadata from the audio files and prefill track attributes.
+mutagen_ to extract metadata from the audio files and prefill track attributes.
+PIL is also required to process the image that can be attached to a track.

+A basic example_project is provided with the source code.

 Installation
 ~~~~~~~~~~~~